django-otp/django-otp/docs/source/overview.rst

     2. Upgrade Django to 1.7 or later.
     3. Upgrade django-otp to the latest version.

-django-otp 0.4 will drop support for Django < 1.7.
+django-otp 0.4 dropped support for Django < 1.7.

 Upgrading from 0.2.3 or Earlier